By Dave Stockton

-THE ALL-OUT STRIKE took place mainly due to the initiative and fighting spirit of militants and a minority of regional officials organised around a monthly paper: The Building Workers Charter – Organ of the Rank and File Building Workers.
-The background to the 1972 strike was the building boom of the 1960-70s, which saw around 330,000 houses built a year.
+SUMMER 1972 saw over 300,000 building workers launch their first truly national strike.
+The all-out strike took place mainly due to the initiative and fighting spirit of militants and a minority of regional officials organised around a monthly paper: The Building Workers Charter—Organ of the Rank and File Building Workers.

 As construction workers know only too well, the temporary character of the job and the myriad employers and subcontractors and its many crafts make for a constantly changing workforce, differing contracts and pay rates.
 Employers are constantly seeking to break union organisation by bringing in non-union labour and by blacklisting or victimising militants.